 Using ACF, you can create a custom UI that makes adding content a breeze.
 This makes for better efficiency and serves as a helping hand for non-technical users.

-From there, you add the custom fields to your theme’s template so that they display exactly the way you want.
-The result is that inputting content is quite simple and you ensure that the data displays consistently on the front end.
+From there, you add the custom fields to your theme’s template or as a custom block so that they display exactly the way you want.
+The result is that inputting content is quite simple, and you ensure that the data displays consistently on the front end.
 So yeah, that’s why I love using this plugin!

 Even better is that several developers have created companion plugins that add even more cool features to ACF.
 Let’s have a look:

 Advanced Custom Fields: Extended provides a suite of enhancements for ACF Pro (yes, you need the Pro version).
 The plugin not only includes its own custom field types but also boosts some existing ones as well.
 And it works seamlessly with ACF, meaning there are no extra settings panels to configure.

 Among the included fields: Button, Code Editor, Columns, Google reCAPTCHA, and more.
 But that’s just scratching the surface of what this plugin can do.
 A pro version adds even more goodies.

 ACF Photo Gallery Field offers an easy way to add WordPress photo galleries to your custom field setup.
 From there, theme authors can leverage PHP and CSS to create a custom look and layout for galleries in their templates.
 Thus, it’s aimed more at the DIY crowd than those who prefer an all-in-one solution.

 One drawback of custom fields is that their contents aren’t searchable by default.
 ACF: Better Search adds custom fields to the WordPress search function, ensuring users don’t miss out.
 An options panel allows you to choose which field types to include, along with a few other search-related tweaks.